jordivilar/phone-store/backend/README.md

 ## Description

 This is the backend of the **phone-store** project, built with Node.js and Express.
 It handles API requests, business logic, and requests to the product API.
+It has been primarily built to prevent exposing the API_KEY in the frontend.

 ## Technologies Used